 The port of Tanjung Emas is close to the town of Semarang in the province of Central Java.
+There is modern cruise terminal with free wi-fi, souvenir shops, currency exchange, tourist information and a taxi information desk.

 Tanjung Emas is the ideal port to visit Central Java and the temple of Borobudur (100 km / two-hour drive), in the province of Yogyakarta.